ycai24/Brain-MRI-Segmentation-UNet/README.md

 ## Methodology and Technical Approach
 Data Pipeline
 - Source: LGG Segmentation Dataset containing multi-patient MRI slices and expert-labeled ground truth masks.
 - Preprocessing: Implemented a custom BrainTumorDataset class in PyTorch using OpenCV.
-Processing steps included channel reordering (HWC --> CHW), normalization (scaling pixel intensities to [0, 1]), and separating valid mask-image pairs from the raw directory structure.Data Split: Utilized an 80/20 train-validation split to ensure the model's performance is evaluated on unseen medical data.
+Processing steps included channel reordering (HWC --> CHW), normalization (scaling pixel intensities to [0, 1]), and separating valid mask-image pairs from the raw directory structure.
 - Data Split: Utilized an 80/20 train-validation split to ensure the model's performance is evaluated on unseen medical data.
 ## Model Architecture: U-Net
 The project employs the U-Net architecture, the gold standard for biomedical image segmentation.